Become a Corporate Partner

 Halcyon and Mirvac have been partners of DVConnect since 2018 when a collaboration was formed to build a 5 unit, $1.67 million dollar bridging-accommodation residence.
 Lifestyle community developers Halcyon and listed property group Mirvac, along with over 90 of their suppliers donated their time, labour and materials to build the property.
 The residence comprises 2 one-bedroom units, 2 two-bedroom units and 1 three-bedroom unit.
 Each unit has its own kitchenette, living area and courtyard.
 The facility also has a communal kitchen and living room, a play area, garage, a dedicated office space for DVConnect support services, as well as an alarm, state-of-the-art security camera surveillance and keypad entry on all doors and gates.
 Learn more

-Maurice Blackburn Women’s Network have donated $10,000 as well as a variety of professional services pro bono.
+Maurice Blackburn Women’s Network have donated $10,000 to DVConnect, as well as offering a variety of professional services pro bono.
 Maurice Blackburn have taken the Queensland Government’s Not Now, Not Ever Pledge which encourages both the corporate sector and community organisations to pledge their commitment to act against domestic and family violence.
 Maurice Blackburn have always been committed to social justice and were instrumental to contributing to some of Australia’s most influential legal decision, including equal pay for women.
+Learn more

 The RSPCA Queensland has been a partner of DVConnect since 2005, caring for almost 250 animals every year as part of our Pets In Crisis Program.
 These animals are in desperate need of accommodation because their family have escaped domestic and family violence situations.
 While their family go to emergency accommodation or a refuge, often animals are not permitted there.
 The RSPCA Queensland provides much needed veterinary care, as well as accommodation for up to 30 days.
 The equates to almost 7500 care days plus veterinary care.